-The song was remade for the terrorist attacks on the US in 2001, with a star-studied line up, including Britney Spears and Steven Tyler and a music video shot by the great director Spike Lee.
+The song was remade for the terrorist attacks on the US in 2001, with a star-studded lineup, including Britney Spears and Steven Tyler.
+The music video shot by the great director Spike Lee.

 “My Father’s Eyes” by Eric Clapton

-It’s surprising the number of musicians who’ve had messed up upbringings, and Clapton certainly falls into this category (others include John Lennon, Dave Gilmour, and Jeff Buckley).
+It’s surprising the number of musicians who’ve had difficult upbringings, and Clapton certainly falls into this category (others include John Lennon, Dave Gilmour, and Jeff Buckley).

 It’s a sweet message.